How to Grow Aluminum House Plant

 Aluminum House Plant Propagation

-Select a pot or container that fits your room decor.
+For growing Aluminum plants indoors, select a pot or container that fits your room decor.
 It should have holes in the bottom for good drainage.
 It likes a sandy soil that drains well.
+As your plant continues to grow, you will need to repot it into a larger container from time to time.

 The soil should be moist, not wet.
 Allow the surface of the soil to dry between watering.